sayantansatpati/dlf/README.md

 # Deep Learning
-### Used for completing all assignments and projects from Udacity projects Deep Learning Foundation Nanodegree
+#### Used for assignments, projects, and different DL projects from Udacity projects Deep Learning Foundation Nanodegree